Hypersomnia – Research & Treatments

 Polysomnogram and multiple sleep latency tests are both good tools in detecting hypersomnia or other sleeping disorders.
 The multiple sleep latency test measures the speed at which a person enters deep sleep over numerous 2 hour intervals.
 People with hypersomnia and other related disorders like narcolepsy tend to fall asleep very quickly, and this is considered the best test for detected these sleeping disorders.
 A multiple sleep latency test of less than 10 minutes may indicate one of the above sleeping disorders.
 The polysomnogram test measures the subject’s brain waves and bodily movements during sleep phases, and this is good for detecting other sleep disorders that may be leading to the daytime sleepiness.
 If nothing abnormal is detected during this test, you may be asked to come back for a 2nd test to validate the data, and barring changes in the results, it may be determined that you have hypersomnia.

 Primary Hypersomnia is most commonly treated with stimulants like amphetamine and modafinil.
 Other treatments could include antidepressants.
-Behavioural changes are also instituted in most cases, and for those with idiopathic hypersomnia, this is one of the only treatment methods available at present.
+Behavioral changes are also instituted in most cases, and for those with idiopathic hypersomnia, this is one of the only treatment methods available at present.

 Proper sleep hygiene is the most important behavioral change that must be implemented.
 This includes setting a regular sleeping schedule, having a sleeping environment that is well suited to quality sleep, a comfortable bed and pillow, and avoiding caffeine or other stimulants near bedtime.